teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 #### Warning, Cats has changed UI wise, please [click here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/wiki/Features) to see the new UI features.

-You can find both 3.6 and 4.1 blender releases [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/releases), ensure you are using the one for your blender version!
+You can find both 3.6, 4.1 and 4.2 blender releases [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/releases), ensure you are using the one for your blender version!

 - You can find the development version for Blender 3.6 [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-36-dev).
 - You can find the development version for Blender 4.1 [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-41-dev).
 - You can find the development version for Blender 4.2 [here](https://github.com/Yusarina/Cats-Blender-Plugin-Unofficial-/tree/blender-42-dev).

-### Warning for Blender 4.1 users:
-Although we have updated Cats to work with Blender 4.1, please note that there are still some issues with MMD Tools which may break some plugin functionality.
-This is not a Cats issue, so please redirect those issues to MMD Tools.
-Blender 4.1 is not our priority and will be behind the Blender 3.6 version.
-We HIGHLY recommend using Blender 3.6 for the time being unless you REALLY need the new features in 4.1, which, if you're just making VRChat models or doing MMD stuff, you most likely don't.

-Blender 4.1 is also buggy and does have issues as well.
-We won't be recommending the use of Blender 4.x until the first LTS comes out later this year.

 ### Warning for Blender 4.2 users:
-Blender 4.2 is in an Alpha state, and this also applies to the Cats Plugin.
+Blender 4.2 is in an Beta state, and this also applies to the Cats Plugin.
 We will not accept any issues on Blender 4.2 until the first full release of Cats is out.
 Please use Blender 3.6 LTS for a stable experience for the time being!

 ## Blender version support policies.